icopy-site/awesome/docs/awesome/awesome-blazor.md

 * [Archives](https://github.com/AdrienTorris/awesome-blazor/tree/master/Archives) - [2020](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2020.md#articles), [2019](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2019.md#articles), [2018](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2018.md#articles), [2017](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2017.md#articles).

 ## Podcasts
+* [Indexing Video using KlipTok with Jeff Fritz](https://www.dotnetrocks.com/default.aspx?ShowNum=1796) - June 2, 2022 - How do you find a great video clip after the fact?
+Carl and Richard talk to Jeff Fritz about his work building KlipTok, a tool for making Twitch video clips more discoverable and shareable.
+Jeff digs into the tricky bits of KlipTok, which is all about fast indexing and searching to get to the right clip.
+The conversation digs into various data storage techniques and using the cloud in a way that doesn't break the bank.
+Jeff may be a Microsoft employee, but that doesn't mean he uses only Microsoft tools for his projects.
+Duration: 57 minutes.
 * [David Ortinau on .NET MAUI](https://herdingcode.com/herding-code-246-david-ortinau-on-net-maui/) - May 27, 2022 - Jon Galloway talks to David Ortinau about [.NET MAUI](https://docs.microsoft.com/en-us/dotnet/maui/what-is-maui).
 Duration: 41 minutes.
 [YouTube video](https://www.youtube.com/watch?v=OyqzWAivI7I).
 * [The Unhandled Exception Podcast: Microsoft Build 2022](https://unhandledexceptionpodcast.com/posts/0037-build/) - May 25, 2022 - Microsoft have just had their annual Build conference - which comes with a whole host of exciting announcements and discussions about hot programming topics in the Microsoft developer space.
 And each year, I long for a podcast episode to come out straight after Build, overviewing them!
 Well, this year - this podcast aims to do just that!
 In this episode, I was joined by both Scott Hunter and Gaurav Seth to chat about various topics.
 Check out the links below for a guide to what we discussed.
 Duration: 71 minutes.
 * [ASP.NET, Blogging, Kuberetes, and more](https://unhandledexceptionpodcast.com/posts/0036-andrewlock/) - May 10, 2022 - The Unhandled Exception Podcast with Andrew Lock (andrewlock.net).
 He’s the author of the Manning ebook, ASP.NET Core in Action, Second Edition.
 This episode covers a lot - from the different flavours of ASP.NET, to Kubernetes, Blazor, gRPC, testing, Minimal API, MediatR and more.